 A fun spot for fishing or just checking out the wildlife, the city pier is a must on your list.
 While I was there, I witnessed a school of fish rushing the surface over and over.
 Just a few days before my visit, a resident with a drone saw dozens of Cownose Rays congregating near the pier.

 You’ll also find the City Pier Grill and Bait Shop, picnic tables and benches for fishing.
-It’s a fun spot to relax and enjoy the water and marine life without the sand. 🙂
+It’s a fun spot to relax and enjoy the water and marine life without the sand.
+It’s definitely a must-see and one of the best things to do on Anna Maria Island.

 Location: 100 N Bay Blvd, Anna Maria, FL 34216